 Additionally, Lotus Oven Baked Chicken Recipe also contains as top ingredients whole ground brown rice.
 These types of ingredients are typically used as bulk-adding fillers and are not required in your cat's diet.
 However, they are sometimes used to help maintain the kibble shape in dry foods.

-Allergen alert: This product contains clams, salmon oil, new zealand green mussels, organic soybean oil (preserved with natural mixed tocopherols and citric acid) and dried egg product which may be problematic for cats who suffer from seafood, soy or eggs food allergies.
+Allergen alert: This product contains clams, salmon oil, new zealand green mussels, organic soybean oil and dried egg product which may be problematic for cats who suffer from seafood, soy or eggs food allergies.

 Using the calculations provided by the AAFCO, Lotus Oven Baked Chicken Recipe has approximately 373 calories per 100g (105 calories/ounce), which is compared to the average of the other dry cat foods in the CatFoodDB.